Advanced-Research-Centre/YAQQ/README.md

 [![PyPI version](https://badge.fury.io/py/yaqq.svg)](https://badge.fury.io/py/yaqq)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5738685.svg)](https://doi.org/10.5281/zenodo.5738685)

 The YAQQ (Yaqq Another Quantum Quantizer) is an agent that searches for novel quantum gate sets.
-Given a gate set, it can find a complementary gate that is performs better in certain transformation than the original gate set.
-It is possible theoretically because, (a) there are an infinite number of way of creating universal quantum computing gate sets, (b) for each discrete gate sets, there are certain quantum states which are easy to express, but many other quantum states which are exponentially costly.
-The cost, or the performance of a gate set, takes into account the fidelity when the gate set is used to decompose the target set of quantum transformations, and the circuit complexity of the decomposition.
+Given a gate set, it can find a complementary gate that performs better for a particular set of unitary transformations than the original gate set.
+It is possible theoretically because (a) there are an infinite number of ways of creating universal quantum computing gate sets - the ubiquity of quantum universality, (b) for each discrete gate set, there are certain quantum states that are easy to express, but many other quantum states which are exponentially costly - universal distribution for quantum automata.
+The cost, or the performance of a gate set, considers the fidelity when the gate set is used to decompose the target set of quantum transformations and the circuit complexity of the decomposition.

 ### How to use:

-1. Install dependencies (python 3.11.4, numpy 1.23.5, qiskit 0.43.3, astropy 5.3.1, matplotlib 3.7.2, scipy 1.11.1, tqdm 4.65.0, qutip 4.7.2, scikit-learn 1.3.0)
+#### Developer version:
+1. Install dependencies ("numpy >= 1.23.5", "qiskit >= 0.43.3", "astropy >= 5.3.1", "matplotlib >= 3.7.2", "scipy >= 1.11.1", "tqdm >= 4.65.0", "qutip >= 4.7.2", "scikit-learn >= 1.3.0", "weylchamber >= 0.4.0")
-2. Navigate to codes folder
+2. Navigate to `dev` folder
 3. `>> python yaqq.py`

+#### YAQQ package:
+1. `pip install --upgrade yaqq`
+2. In a Python program, `import yaqq`
+3. `yaqq.run()`

-### Usage modes:
+### Usage modes (to be updated):

 The first user menu choice is to either enter the `manual mode` or the `developer mode`.
 The developer mode is for testing certain features during development, and is a hardcoded shortcut for a specific selection of the manual mode.
 We recommend going into the former to access the full functionality of YAQQ.